Discord Leaks

-In April 2023, two sets of leaked classified foreign intelligence documents of the United States began circulating on Twitter, Telegram, and 4chan.
+The Discord Leaks were a major leak of classified United States intelligence that occurred in April 2023.
+Two sets of leaked classified foreign intelligence documents of the United States began circulating on Twitter, Telegram, and 4chan.
 Jack Teixeira, an airman first class of the Massachusetts Air National Guard, had allegedly photographed printouts of the documents at his parents' home in Dighton, Massachusetts, and posted them to the instant messaging platform Discord on a server named "Thug Shaker Central".
 The earliest posts dated to October 2022.

-The documents are primarily related to the Russo-Ukrainian War, but also include foreign intelligence assessments concerning nations including North Korea, China, Iran, and the United Arab Emirates.
-A subset of documents was shared to Discord servers for a YouTuber and the sandbox video game Minecraft in late February and early March 2023.
+The documents are primarily related to the Russo-Ukrainian war, but also include foreign intelligence assessments concerning nations including North Korea, China, Iran, and the United Arab Emirates.
+A subset of documents was shared to Discord servers for a YouTuber and a Minecraft map in late February and early March 2023.
 In April, a 4chan user posted several documents on the website's political imageboard /pol/.
 The documents were then spread throughout pro-Russian Telegram channels; at least one image was altered to show more Ukrainian casualties than Russian casualties.

 The leaked documents contain operational briefs from the Joint Staff.
-Regarding the Russo-Ukrainian War, the documents suggest difficulties for both Russians and Ukrainians, in equal part; while one slide suggests that more Russians have died in the war than Ukrainians, several documents covering the battle of Bakhmut suggest difficulties for Ukrainians in countering Russian flanking maneuvers and supply shortages in the area.
+Regarding the Russo-Ukrainian war, the documents suggest difficulties for both Russians and Ukrainians, in equal part; while one slide suggests that more Russians have died in the war than Ukrainians, several documents covering the battle of Bakhmut suggest difficulties for Ukrainians in countering Russian flanking maneuvers and supply shortages in the area.
 Additionally, relations between Russia and other nations are covered, with multiple documents detailing efforts by Russian military intelligence agency GRU and paramilitary organization Wagner Group in promoting Russian ideals while downplaying American values.
 Other documents reveal attempts by Wagner Group to acquire weapons in Turkey, a NATO member.
 One set of documents alleges that Mossad encouraged staff and citizens to participate in judicial reform protests.

 The leak spurred a diplomatic crisis between the United States and the Five Eyes.
 An interagency effort—composed of the Department of Defense, the White House, the Department of State, and the United States Intelligence Community—are assessing the leak.
-Concurrently, the Department of Justice and Federal Bureau of Investigation have opened a criminal inquiry into the leaker.
-U.S. officials have accused Russia of being behind the leak.
-Ukraine and Russia have downplayed the leak, with both countries saying that the documents contain distorted figures.
+Concurrently, the Department of Justice and Federal Bureau of Investigation opened a criminal inquiry into the leaker.
+U.S. officials accused Russia of being behind the leak.
+Ukraine and Russia downplayed the leak, with both countries saying that the documents contain distorted figures.
 Specific claims in the leaks have been denied by some countries, such as by South Korea and Egypt.
 On April 13, 2023, the FBI arrested Teixeira in connection with the leak.